Is It Safe For Kids to Use Tor Browser?

 How to Know Whether Kids Are Using Tor Browser?

 - Direct access to Tor compatible gadgets: One of the ways you can know if your kid uses the tor browser is to check the PCs and mobile gadgets they use.
 Does your kid have the browser on their personal computer without your authorization?
 The first thing you need to do is uninstall the application and then question them on their activity using the tor browser.
-You need to determine what they are doing (whether they are surfing the deep pages of dark web or just staying anonymous on the Clearnet) as the tor browser does not have a search history.
+You need to determine what they are doing (whether they are surfing the deep pages of the dark web or just staying anonymous on the Clearnet) as the tor browser does not have a search history.

 - Direct Questioning: As a parent, there will be cases where you need to monitor and question your kid on internet usage anytime you notice a trail of negative behavior.
 You can opt to question them on the websites visited and through which means.
 This means you must create a good relationship with your kid so they can free to open up to you.

-- App Block & Usage Activity Report: FamiSafe provides a means through which you can stay aware of whatever app your Kids download on the internet.
+- App Block & Usage Activity Report: FamiSafe provides a means through which you can stay aware of whatever app your kids download from the internet.
 You get updated through alerts and notifications on whatever app was installed.
-In case your kid installs a tor browser without your authorized permission, you can use Famisafe to block the app remotely.
+In case your kid installs a Tor browser without your authorized permission, you can use Famisafe to block the app remotely.
 In another case, if you permit the usage of the Tor browser as a parent, you can monitor the rate at which your ward uses it with the FamiSafe app.
 The usage reports determine your next crucial role in preventing obsessive usage and ensuring your kids are safe from online predators.